rmavis/exec-region/readme.md

 ## Caution

-The `replace` functions ave not been tested or debugged very well and might not work as expcted every time.
+The `replace` functions have not been tested or debugged very well and might not work as expected every time.
 A fix will come.
 If you have a good fix ready to go, please let me know.